matt08/microlite.js/README.md

 - **Conditional Style Loading**: Styles are loaded only when they are needed, optimizing performance.
 - **Supported Image Formats**: Supports `.jpg`, `.jpeg`, `.png`, `.gif`, `.bmp`, `.svg`, `.webp`, and `.avif` formats.
 - **Built-in Preloader**: Provides a smooth user experience while waiting for images to load.
-- **Keyboard and Touch Support**: Closes the lightbox using the 'Esc' key and handles zoom on touch devices.
+- **Keyboard and Touch Support**: Closes the lightbox using the 'Esc' key, the closing 'X' button, or just by click.

 ## How to Use:
 Just **include the Script**: Add the `microlite.min.js` script at the end of your HTML file before `</body>`: